eProsima/DDS-Router/.dev/README.md

 or create some way that the configuration cannot be changed from outside without the internal object notice it.

 Also, configurations must support an `is_valid` method to check that it is in a coherent state.

+---

+## WorkArounds

+> // TODO

+### RPC in Core refactor

+Doing the refactor to separate DDS Router from Core we encountered a difficulty because `RPCBridge` depends on `rtps::CommonReader`.
+This makes impossible so far to separate Participants from the Core.
+This should be solved in future versions by implementing a generic RPC Bridge without dependencies.